Alluxio/alluxio/docs/en/compute/Spark-On-Kubernetes.md

 ---
 layout: global
-title: Deploy Alluxio on Kubernetes
+title: Running Spark on Alluxio in Kubernetes
-nickname: Kubernetes
+nickname: Spark on Kubernetes
 group: Deploying Alluxio
-priority: 3
+priority: 7
 ---

 Alluxio can be run on Kubernetes.
 This guide demonstrates how to run a Spark job on Alluxio